fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 }
 ```

-The _handleClick_ variable is now assigned to a reference to the function.
-The reference is passed to the button as the <i>onClick</i> attribute:
+The _handleClick_ variable, which references the function definition, is passed to the button as the <i>onClick</i> attribute:

 ```js
 <button onClick={handleClick}>button</button>